snotskie/ttrpg/site/src/playing.md

     > Whenever you would fail a Check or lose a Contest while wearing this cloak and attempting to move or perform an action unseen, protect yourself for $+dc2$.
 Moreover, you may roll for such actions using your Hex Stat instead of your Hand Stat as usual.

-### Outcome Severity
+### Size of Outcomes

 In general, rolling higher leads to better outcomes.

-Some rules refer to the "severity" of an outcome, from Very Minor to Maximum, as determined by the table below.
+Some rules refer to the "size" of an outcome, from Very Minor to Maximum, as determined by the table below.

 ```@raw html
 <table>